MattuW4/Gather-Round-Board-Game-Cafe/README.md

 - It could be explored to develop an online e-commerce/shop element of the site to develop the offer and build the prominence of the cafe virtually.
 - Sections for more UX reflection could easily be included e.g. testimonials, pictures, suggestions box.
 This would develop the community sense and emotional connection to the brand and likelihood of a user committing and remaining so.
+- A scrolling nav bar could be implemented to allow for easier navigation when further exploring the site or, a 'return to the top' function.

 ## Design